PurpleOrange34596/MIneCalc/README.md

 - Minecraft-inspired pixel styling (Press Start 2P font, chunky bordered buttons)

 ## How it works

+A material calculator for Minecraft — search or select an item and a quantity, and get a breakdown of the raw materials (and stacks) that you need to craft it.

 Recipes are stored as a plain object (`RECIPES` in `script.js`) mapping an item name to the materials and amounts it takes to craft one.
 The search box filters that object's keys and rebuilds the `<select>` list on every keystroke; calculating multiplies each material's per-craft amount by the requested quantity, then converts the total into stacks (`÷ 64`) and leftover items (`% 64`) for display.